2020 Corvette C8: Mid-Engine Reveal

 The big hanger there that they did the reveal and he’s going to take us behind the scenes on what he saw and experienced in person.
 With, I guess all the Chevy execs and the vehicles themselves and if you’re not listening on iDriveSoCal.com, then go to iDriveSoCal.com.

-And, we’re going to share the pictures that Lewis and one of his managers snapped while they were at this event.
+And, we’re going to share the pictures that Lewis at this event.

-So, with that long intro, Mr. Cook; Lewis please fill us in on the behind the scenes of the 2020 Corvette Mid-Engine reveal that you experienced.
+So, with that long intro, Mr. Cook; Lewis please fill us in on the behind the scenes of the 2020 Corvette Mid-Engine reveal.

 Lewis: Man, where do I even start?
 I will say this.
 Doing this for so long, you go to these reveals and there’s lots of anticipation and there are lots of hypes.